TikTok Shop: Seller Center

-The Seller Center dashboard allows merchants to upload products, manage pricing, set up shipping options, handle returns, and view performance data such as impressions, conversions, and sales.
 It also integrates with TikTok's affiliate and creator tools, enabling sellers to run campaigns with influencers and offer in-app discounts, bundles, and promotional vouchers.
+Through TikTok Shop's Creator Affiliate Program, creators are connected to sellers seeking product promotion to produce shoppable content for commission-based opportunities.

 TikTok has described Seller Center as a way to give merchants “tailored, actionable guidance” to attract and convert customers.
 Sellers are required to verify business information, comply with platform policies, and link bank accounts before going live.